Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

         - Confirm all four 'Play' buttons direct to an external YouTube link
      - Confirm 'View more on YouTube' Link at bottom of section directs to YouTube channel.
      - (On displays over 992 px) Confirm layout changes to row.
-        - More current video to appear on left side, recent video selecton to appear on right.
+        - More current video to appear on left side, recent video selection to appear on right.
         - Confirm content is is visible and displays correctly.

     Footer